How to Become a Real Estate Agent

 Some pre-licensure coursework requires a final exam to complete all course requirements.
 Depending on the state, you may also need to score a certain percentage on it to move on to the next step.
 Once you do that, you can prepare for the final state licensing exam.

-Find out if your state previews the topics on the exam so you'll better understand what you need to study.
-You can also look for practice exams online.
-Some states may offer them, as do some real estate schools.
+Inquire if your state previews the topics on the exam so you'll better understand what you need to study.
+You may also look for practice exams online.
+Your state may offer them, and so do some real estate schools.

 After scheduling the exam, ensure you know where the exam will take place, how to get there on time, and how to park.
 Finally, stay positive.
-You've worked hard to reach this point, resulting in a rewarding and exciting real estate career.
+You've worked hard to reach this point, which may result in a rewarding and exciting real estate career.

 4. Register and sit for the exam.

-You will likely have to register to take your state's licensing exam, which means paying a fee.
-Your state's regulatory board can tell you when to register and where you can take the exam.
+You will likely have to register to take your state's licensing exam, which typically includes paying a fee.
+Look to your state's regulatory board to learn when to register and where you can take the exam.

 5. Find a sponsoring broker.

-The final step to earning your license in most states is finding a broker to sponsor you.
+In most states, finding a broker to sponsor you is the final step in getting your real estate license.
 As an agent, you'll work on behalf of a broker, and they'll help you finally earn your license.
 Research and find a broker who meets your needs and goals.
 For example, if you're interested in selling commercial property, look for a broker with this specialty.
-Some states may require you to find a broker before you take the real estate exam, so always check with your state's regulatory board on current rules.
+Some states may require you to find a broker before you take the real estate exam, so be sure to check with your state's regulatory board on current rules.

 Once you've chosen a broker and they agree to sponsor you, they'll help you complete the necessary paperwork to get your license.
-The two of you will submit it to your state's licensing board.
-Once it's approved, you'll officially be a real estate agent.
+Together, you will submit this paperwork to your state's licensing board.
+Once you get approved, you'll officially be a real estate agent.

 Required skills for a real estate agent